ljedrz/pea2pea/README.md

 Despite the `0.x` versioning, `pea2pea` is considered **production-ready**.
 The core architecture is finished and proven.

 * **API Stability:** The public API is stable.
-We do not anticipate breaking changes unless there's a **very** good reason to do so.
+We do not anticipate breaking changes unless there's a **very** good reason to do so, and migration is trivial.
 * **Scope:** The library is effectively in "maintenance mode" regarding features.
 Future development is strictly limited to **hardening internals** to ensure maximum reliability.
-We are not adding new features to the core.
+We are not actively adding new features to the core.

 ---